RaghavKumar67/book-search-app/README.md

-This is a React Starter Project for use in Stephen Grider's courses on Udemy.
+This is a React Book Search Project made along with Tailwind CSS